RyArnz/csc494-smart-media-server/Notes/Architecture.md

 The tunnel creates an outbound connection from the server to Cloudflare.
 Remote users connect to Cloudflare, and Cloudflare forwards the traffic through the tunnel to the local server.

-This makes the remote access setup cleaner and avoids exposing multiple services directly through router port forwarding.
+This keeps the remote access setup cleaner and avoids exposing multiple services directly through router port forwarding.

 ---